 Wat Pho – The Reclining Buddha Temple

 The Reclining Buddha Temple, or also known as Wat Pho, is an important Buddhist temple in Bangkok.
 Visiting this magnificent landmark, you will admire impressive murals, beautiful golden Buddha statues and colorfully decorated turrets.
 If you like, relax with a typical Thai massage at the local traditional massage school.
-However, the main attraction of the temple and the absolute visitor’s magnet is the 46-meter-long Buddha, one of Bangkok’s most famous amazing things to see.
-Here you can read more about Wat Pho: Wat Pho – Reclining Buddha Temple in Bangkok
+However, the main attraction of the Wat Pho temple and the absolute visitor’s magnet is the 46-meter-long Buddha, one of Bangkok’s most famous amazing things to see.

 Wat Arun – Temple of the Dawn

 Visiting the Wat Arun is one of the best things to do in Bangkok.
 Beautifully situated on the Chao Phraya River, the Temple of the Dawn delights with its extraordinary architecture, the countless mosaics and the 70-meter-high tower.
 For many, Wat Arun is one of the most beautiful temples in Bangkok and a visit to this sacred site is highly recommended.